 - Vapor Wear: The cheerleaders' "uniforms", from any team tend to be lingerie of some sort.

 - Verbal Tic: Coop and Remer mutter "cock" randomly on occasion.
-Notably at the party in the beginning, after being insulted by everyone.
+Notably at the party in the beginning, every time they've been insulted.

 - Video Wills: How Denslow leaves the team to Coop.